Fernando-Urbano/alpaca-trading-strategy-p3/README.md

 The model chosen to generate predictions about the three crypto assets is the VAR (Vector Autoregressive) model.
 In the model, we predict:

 - returns of the three crypto currencies
-- average price for a given amount of hours divided by the average price for another given amount of hours:
+- average price for a given amount of hours divided by the rolling average price for another given amount of hours:

 $\frac{AVG(P_{(t-n, t)})}{AVG(P_{(t-d, t)}))} - 1$